 Capacity development is central to all of UNDP’s work, with a focus on strengthening national systems for health, to ensure that country infrastructure, systems, and procedures are enhanced in key focus areas vital to a strong health system.

 UNDP prioritizes the following focus areas:

-UNDP works with national governments, national coordinating bodies, such as national coordinating bodies (NACs), NGOs and small civil society groups to assess and strengthen these focus areas through a participatory process and an applied methodology developed and tested on the ground.
+UNDP works with national governments, national coordinating bodies, such as National AIDS Councils (NACs), NGOs and small civil society groups to assess and strengthen these focus areas through a participatory process and an applied methodology developed and tested on the ground.

 Programme management for health

 Effective programme management aims to deliver health services that are safe, accessible, high quality, people-centred, and integrated, to ensure universal health coverage.
 Health service delivery systems should consider the whole spectrum of care from promotion and prevention to delivery of care in order to provide integrated health services.
 Resilient and sustainable systems for health focus on the need to support countries in moving towards universal health coverage, through improving the efficiency and effectiveness of their health service delivery systems.

 - core elements of programme management and the need to start from the development of national health strategies